-The City Manager may approve written Change Orders to all contracts in the amounts less than fifty thousand dollars (\$50,000) up to an aggregate total for the entire contract of fifty thousand dollars (\$50,000).
+The City Manager may approve written Change Orders to all contracts in the amounts of fifty thousand dollars (\$50,000) or less up to an aggregate total for the entire contract of fifty thousand dollars (\$50,000).
 Any change orders increasing the total contract to more than fifty thousand dollars (\$50,000+) must be approved by City Council and every Change Order thereafter must go to City Council unless the Council has given a specified amount to not exceed.

 However, the sum of all approved Change Orders, regardless of amount, may not exceed twenty-five percent (25%) of the original, total contract amount.
-Any change greater than twenty-five percent (25%) will require a new solicitation, as per Texas Local Government Code 252.048(d).
-Change Orders to construction contracts must comply with Texas Local Government Code Section 271.060.
+Any change greater than twenty-five percent (25%) will require a new solicitation, as per Texas Local Government Code [252.048\(d\)](#).
+Change Orders to construction contracts must comply with Texas Local Government Code Section [271.060](#).